-WHAT LEVEL WILL I STUDY?
+WHAT LEVEL SHOULD I STUDY?

-The diagram below should help students to select the appropriate course progression route in subjects across the Senior Phase.
+The diagram below should help students to identify the appropriate course progression route in subjects across the Senior Phase.

-Progression in the Levels of the Senior Phase from one session to the next depends on pupils meeting the entry requirements for that subject.
+Progression in the Senior Phase from one session to the next (i.e. continuing with a subject at the next level from S4 into S5, or S5 into S6) depends on pupils meeting the entry requirements for that subject.